 Recently I have been simultaneously reading two books.
 One is called The Sixties Chronicle, which is basically a pictorial history of the events of the decade from 1960-1969 and also includes first hand accounts and commentary on the events.
 The other book is a biography of President David O. McKay called David O. McKay and the Rise of Modern Mormonism and which, although written by two Mormons, is a pretty truthful and fairly unbiased account of President McKay's tenure as Prophet of the LDS Church and isn't shy about tackling controversial issues such as the Church's opposition to the civil rights movement, for example.
 I'm really enjoying both books immensely, and I've decided that in spite of his faults, I really like David O. McKay.
 He seems to be a great proponent of free agency, free thinking, and seems (to me, at least) to be a "spirit of the law" kind of individual as opposed to a "letter of the law" individual.
 That being said, he did also err on the side of inaction at times.

-the recent endorsement of the LDS Church, an ordinance in Salt Lake City which bans employment and housing discrimination against gays, lesbians, and transgendered individuals was passed.
+With the recent endorsement of the LDS Church, an ordinance in Salt Lake City which bans employment and housing discrimination against gays, lesbians, and transgendered individuals was passed.
 Many gay rights activists were surprised by the Church's endorsement, and I admit I was surprised as well (but was very pleased by what I see as a positive step).
 The LDS Church is still adamant that it will not support gay marriage and will continue to fight for what it believes is right as far as that issue is concerned.
+Some in the gay-rights community are skeptical, feeling that the LDS Church only did this to save face with those who have a less-than-favorable impression of the church and did it simply to boost their image.
+That may be true, although it seems to me the LDS Church usually does what it feels is right regardless of how popular those decisions make them.

 Some in the gay community are also indignant, feeling that they owe the LDS Church no gratitude for this endorsement when the church is still actively working to deny their civil rights.
 This is an understandable feeling.
-I, for one, am grateful for any strides the LDS Church makes in regards to gay
+I, for one, am grateful for any strides the LDS Church makes in regards to gay rights, just as I am thankful for strides that those in the gay-rights community make in creating an atmosphere of communication rather than antagonism.
+I think we all have a long way to go, but I am thankful for small steps even if it is "two steps forward, one step back" at times.

-reading about the sixties, I am reminded of how volatile the issue of civil rights and desegregation could be, and although racism still exists today, it is fascinating to see how far the civil rights movement has come.
+As I've been reading about the sixties, I am reminded of how volatile the issue of civil rights and desegregation could be, and although racism still exists today, it is fascinating to see how far the civil rights movement has come.
 It is interesting to look at the photos in The Sixties Chronicle and be reminded of a time not very long ago at all when black people couldn't sit at the same counter as white people or use the same restroom or drinking fountain; black people couldn't attend white schools and were denied employment because of the color of their skin; that a black person couldn't vote or marry a white person; that the whole "separate, but equal" idea was such a sham.
 One looks at these pictures and sees very plainly that whites were always given preferential treatment.
 They were given the better jobs, got to sit in the choicest seats, and weren't denied many of the normal things life didn't offer the African-American.
 And when blacks attempted to fight for their rights, they were assaulted, beaten, hosed, attacked by dogs, intimidated, threatened, and killed, often by the very people whose job it was to supposedly "serve and protect."

 As I've read about these issues, it dawns on me that there were many segregationists who probably felt that the threat of civil rights for blacks was completely destroying the foundation of their very lives.
 They literally felt as if their world would fall apart if blacks were to obtain equal rights.
 I've seen pictures of a woman holding a picket sign that says, "Integration is a mortal sin."
 Another sign held by a young man says, "The only way to end niggers is exterminate."
 Another white man with a gun threatens a black man who is attempting to enter his store.
 Still another pours hydrochloric acid into a swimming pool where blacks are having a swim-in.
 Parents pull their white kids out of a school where a little black girl, attending first grade for the first time since desegregation has taken effect, has to be protected by federal marshalls.
 Police and local government leaders refuse to follow the policies the federal government has laid out concerning desegregation, and it is only through federal government protection that they publicly back down (although in private, they still commit some horrendous acts).
 A church is bombed and kills several black girls.
 Civil rights advocates are tortured and killed.

 This was not so long ago.
 Even as I read this book about David O. Mckay, it is interesting to see where the LDS Church stood on civil rights issues.
 Realizing that church leaders and members were a product of their time, it is still amazing to me to see how blacks were treated by people who professed to belong to a church established by the Savior himself.
 Most church leaders were opposed to racial integration, including David O. McKay, and were suspicious of the civil rights movement.
 J. Reuben Clark, Henry D. Moyle, Joseph Fielding Smith, Harold B. Lee, Ezra Taft Benson, and Mark E. Peterson all opposed civil rights and said things that would certainly be considered racist today, if not then.
 There was a great resistance to change and progression as far as this issue was concerned.
+One man in the First Presidency, Hugh B. Brown, was more progressive in this area and said the following in the October, 1963 General Conference when members of the NAACP threatened to picket Temple Square after being rebuffed in their desire to meet with the First Presidency:

 “During recent months both in Salt Lake City and across the nation considerable interest has been expressed in the position of the Church of Jesus Christ of Latter-day Saints in the matter of civil rights.
 We would like it to be known that there is in this church no doctrine, belief, or practice that is intended to deny the enjoyment of full civil rights by any person regardless of race, color, or creed.